 Developing the Participation of Young Disabled People

-'VIPER' is a three year research project that is exploring the most effective ways of enabling the participation of disabled children and young people in the development of services in England.
+'VIPER' was a three year research project that explored the most effective ways of enabling the participation of disabled children and young people in the development of services in England.

-Funded by the National Lottery through Big Lottery Fund, the project is being led by a consortium of NCB Research, The Council for Disabled Children (CDC), the Alliance for Inclusive Education (ALLFIE), and the Children’s Society.
+Funded by the National Lottery through Big Lottery Fund, the project was led by a consortium of NCB Research, The Council for Disabled Children (CDC), the Alliance for Inclusive Education (ALLFIE), and the Children’s Society.